john-science/python_for_scientists/classes/08_taking_the_next_step/lecture_08.md

 # Taking the Next Step

 All the material in this course so far was just too define "the rules" of Python.
 But writing good code means more than just knowing the rules that define a language.
-You can teach a six-year-old the rules to chess, but that doesn't make them a Grand Master.
-A lot of knowledge, skill, and practice are needed to earn that title.
-The rest of this course will be devoted to taking the next step.
+You can probably teach a clever six-year-old to use a hatchet, but that mean you'd want to live in a log cabin they built.
+A lot of knowledge, skill, and practice are needed to become a true craftsman.
+The rest of this course will be devoted to taking that next step.

 ![Code Quality](https://imgs.xkcd.com/comics/code_quality.png)